aergoio/ARC2NFT/README.md

 -- @param   ...
 (Optional) addtional data, MUST be sent unaltered in call to 'onARC2Received' on 'to' -- @event   transfer(from, to, tokenId) function transfer(to, tokenId, ...) end

+-- Returns a JSON string containing the list of ARC2 extensions -- that were included on the contract.
+-- @type    query
+function arc2_extensions() end
 ```

 ### Metadata extension